earthly/earthly/docs/earthly-config/earthly-config.md

 ### cache_size_mb

 Specifies the total size of the BuildKit cache, in MB.
 The BuildKit daemon uses this setting to configure automatic garbage collection of old cache.
-Setting this to 0, either explicitly or by omission, will cause buildkit to use its internal default of 10% of the root filesystem.
+Setting this to 0, either explicitly or by omission, will cause BuildKit to use its internal default of 10% of the root filesystem.

 ### cache_size_pct